markyoung/interview_questions/README.md

 -------------------------------

 ### Expectations
-You are given up to 1hr to complete this assessment by writing CSS or SCSS for Parts 1-2 and javascript for Part 3.
+Complete this assessment by writing CSS or SCSS for Parts 1-2 and javascript for Part 3.
 The questions will ask to you fix a common layout bug with CSS floats, create a CSS layout from scratch, and add a simple jQuery UI Button and Dialog to an existing page.
 For each of these questions you should not modify index.html but you may modify if you are stuck.
-Test your work in the latest Firefox and Chrome.
+Test your work in Chrome.
 You may use any of the listed resources as well as Google for CSS and jQuery reference.

 ### Process
 - Clone this repo into the apache directory (ex. /xampp/htdocs).
 Also works without apache by opening the file in a browser.